Approximate Reading Time: 9 minutes

 The earlier you can address the problem the easier it will be to treat, so please don’t put it off any longer.

-The most important of the above in treating stress urinary incontinence is improving the strength of your pelvic floor.
+The most important of the above in treating stress urinary leakage is improving the strength of your pelvic floor.
 Most women have heard about it and know the basics about the importance and function of their pelvic floor, yet few take Pelvic Floor exercise seriously.
 So, let’s explore the importance of this amazing muscle!

 You could say it’s the most important muscle that rarely gets mentioned or exercised consistently and you don’t have to be in the gym to do it, in fact you can do it anywhere!

-Research indicates that stress urinary incontinence, pelvic organ prolapse, or both occur in about half of all women who have given birth.
+Research indicates that stress urinary leakage, pelvic organ prolapse, or both occur in about half of all women who have given birth.
 These issues are closely associated with birth-related injury to the pelvic floor muscles.5 Many issues can cause the structure of the pelvic floor to weaken, including:

 Pelvic floor exercises are of great benefit for pregnant women because the pelvic floor muscles can stretch and weaken during labor.
 Strengthening these muscles may help prevent urinary incontinence after the baby is born and some health care professional recommend that women who wish to become pregnant start pelvic floor exercises before getting pregnant.